ibm-cloud-docs/vpc/vsi_is_dh_profile.md

 # x86-64 dedicated host profiles
 {: #dh-profiles}

- A dedicated host profile is a combination of attributes, such as the number of vCPUs, amount of RAM, and optionally instance storage that define the amount of compute capacity that is provided in a host that is provisioned exclusively for your use.
+ A dedicated host profile is a combination of attributes, such as the number of vCPUs, amount of RAM, and optional instance storage that define the amount of compute capacity that is provided in a host that is provisioned exclusively for your use.
 {: shortdesc}

 Dedicated hosts are available in various profile sizes to best suit the size and scale of your workloads: Balanced, Compute, Memory, Very High Memory, and Ultra High Memory.
 All virtual server instances that are provisioned on the dedicated host are provisioned from the same family and class of profiles.
 For example, if you choose a Memory profile for your dedicated host, all instances that are provisioned on the host must also be created with a Memory virtual server profile.
 If you choose a Compute with instance storage dedicated host, all instances that are provisioned on the host must also be created with Compute with instance storage virtual server profiles.
-This set up ensures you can always use the entire dedicated host resource.
+This set up helps make sure that you can always use the entire dedicated host resource.

 For more information about dedicated host profiles for IBM Z (s390x processor architecture), see [s390x dedicated host profiles](/docs/vpc?topic=vpc-s390x-dh-profiles).

-For x86-64 dedicated host profiles, the Madrid region only supports dedicated host profiles with instance storage.
+For x86-64 dedicated host profiles, only the Madrid region supports dedicated host profiles with instance storage.
 {: important}

 The following profile families are available: